Link:

 • No data, text, or theories by others are presented as if they were the author’s own.
 Proper acknowledgments to other works must be given; quotation marks are used for verbatim copying of material, and permissions must be secured for copyrighted material.

-• The submitting corresponding author is responsible for ensuring all the other coauthors approve the manuscript article's publication.
+• The submitting corresponding author is responsible for ensuring all the other coauthors approve the manuscript's publication.

 • All authors have agreed to allow the corresponding author to serve as the correspondent with the editorial office to review the edited manuscript and proof.

 • Plagiarism in any form constitutes a serious violation of publication ethics and is unacceptable.
-The journal has a strict policy against plagiarism and misconduct.
+The journal has a strict policy against plagiarism and other forms of misconduct.

 • All submitted manuscripts are checked for plagiarism using professional plagiarism-checking software (iThenticate).